MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

     :::image type="content" source="media/viva-sales-replies-admin.png" alt-text="Setting to generate suggested email content.":::

-## Preview: Configure sales email summarization
+## Preview: Configure sales meeting summarization

 > [!IMPORTANT]
 > This feature is currently available only for public preview customers and is subject to change.